ExaScience/elprep/README.md

 The elPrep implementation also depends on the string-case library which is available through the [quicklisp](http://www.quicklisp.org) package manager.

-Installing these libraries is only necessary if you wish to build elPrep yourself.
-It is not necessary to use the elPrep binary we provide above.

-## Building

-A build script is provided with the source code if you wish to build elPrep yourself.

-	Building elPrep using LispWorks:

-		lispworks -build save-elprep-script.lisp

-	Building elPrep using SBCL:

-		sbcl --script save-elprep-script.lisp

 Please ensure that the elPrep repository and its dependencies are visible to the asdf path of your LispWorks or SBCL compiler.

 ### SBCL-specific notes